 In January 2010, Mr. Gerstein was named the recipient of the 2010 Gilmore Artist Award.
-Only the sixth pianist to have been so honored, the Gilmore Award is made to an exceptional pianist who, regardless of age or nationality, possesses broad and profound musicianship and charisma and who desires and can sustain a career as a major international concert artist.
+Only the sixth pianist to have been so honored, the Gilmore Award is awarded to an exceptional pianist who, regardless of age or nationality, possesses broad and profound musicianship and charisma and who desires and can sustain a career as a major international concert artist.
 He has since shared his Gilmore prize by commissioning boundary crossing new works by Brad Mehldau and Chick Corea.
 Mr. Gerstein was also awarded an Avery Fisher Career Grant in April 2010, and received a 2002 Gilmore Young Artist Award as well as first prize at the 2001 Arthur Rubinstein Piano Competition in Tel Aviv.

-Mr. Gerstein's recent engagements in North America include performances with the New York and Los Angeles Philharmonics, Cleveland Orchestra, and the Chicago, San Francisco, Atlanta, Detroit, Houston, Dallas, Baltimore, Seattle and Vancouver symphonies among others; festival appearances at Chicago's Grant Park, Aspen, the Mann Music Center and Saratoga with the Philadelphia Orchestra, Tanglewood with the Boston Symphony and Blossom with the Cleveland Orchestra; and recitals in Boston, New York's 92nd St. Y, Vancouver, Miami, Detroit, Cal Performances at UC Berkeley and Washington's Kennedy Center.
+Mr. Gersteinís recent engagements in North America include performances with the Los Angeles Philharmonic, the Philadelphia Orchestra and the Boston, Toronto, Montreal, Atlanta, Dallas, Baltimore, Seattle and Vancouver symphonies among others; festival appearances at the Mann Music Center, Saratoga and Bravo!
+Vail Valley Music Festival with the Philadelphia Orchestra, Tanglewood with the Boston Symphony, Blossom with the Cleveland Orchestra and at the Santa Fe Chamber Music Festival; and recitals in Vancouver, Miami, Detroit, Cal Performances at UC Berkeley, Washingtonís Kennedy Center and New Yorkís 92nd St. Y.

 Born in 1979 in Voronezh, Russia, Mr. Gerstein attended one of the country's special music schools for gifted children and taught himself to play jazz by listening to his parentsí extensive record collection.
-He came to the US at 14 to study jazz piano as the youngest student ever to attend Boston's Berklee College of Music, but also continued his classical studies.
+He came to the US at 14 to study jazz piano as the youngest student ever to attend Bostonís Berklee College of Music, but also continued his classical studies.
 At the age of 16 he decided to focus on classical music and moved to New York City to attend the Manhattan School of Music, where he studied with Solomon Mikowsky and earned Bachelors and Masters of Music degrees.
 He continued his studies with Dmitri Bashkirov in Madrid and Ferenc Rados in Budapest.